tungthtran/ambry/Frontend.md

 * Decoding HTTP POST data

 HTTP POST data might need to be decoded (in case of multipart data) and this a compute heavy operation.
 This is done in the context of the thread inside AsyncRequestWorker via a call to RestRequest.prepare().

+**DELETE**

+* Handling dequeued requests at the Remote Service (AmbryBlobStorageService)

+For handleDelete, AmbryBlobStorageService extracts the blob ID from the request.
+It also interacts with any required external services and does pre processing of request data if required (all this is non-blocking).
+Further, it creates a Callback object for a deleteBlob call that contains a function that needs to be called on operation completion and also encapsulates all the information required to send a response.
+The deleteBlob method of the Router is then called with the blob ID and Callback.

+* Router

+At the Router, the deleteBlob operation will return a Future of Void immediately to AmbryBlobStorageService.
+This ensures that the thread of the AsyncRequestWorker is not blocked.
+The deleteBlob callback is invoked with a null result when the delete is complete.
+If there was an exception while executing the request, the Router invokes the callback with the exception that caused the request to fail.

+* On deleteBlob callback received

+When the deleteBlob callback is received, the headers are updated to indicate that the delete was accepted (or error thrown is transmitted) and the response is submitted to the RestResponseHandler.
+DeleteCallback

+    public class DeleteCallback<Void> {
+      private final RestResponseHandler restResponseHandler;
+      private final RestResponseChannel restResponseChannel;
+      private final RestRequest restRequest;

+      public DeleteCallback(RestResponseHandler restResponseHandler, RestResponseChannel restResponseChannel, RestRequest restRequest) {
+        this.restResponseHandler = restRequestResponseHandler;
+        this.restResponseChannel = restResponseChannel;
+        this.restRequest = restRequest;
+      }

+      public void onCompletion(Void result, Exception exception) {
+        if(exception == null) {
+          // send response status to ACCEPTED.
+        }
+        restResponseHandler.handleResponse(restRequest, restResponseChannel, null, exception);
+      }
+    }